Equipment financing is just one of many things on the mind of a business owner.

 Know what is happening with your credit.
 Make certain it is being reported and attend to any errors ASAP.
 Get in the practice of checking credit reports.
 Dig into the particulars, not just the scores.

 Growing small business credit pays off.
-Good business credit scores help a business get loans.
+Good corporate credit scores help a business get loans.
 Your credit issuer knows the business can pay its financial obligations.
 They recognize the company is for real.

-The small business’s EIN links to high scores and lending institutions won’t feel the need to ask for a personal guarantee.
+The small business’s EIN links to high scores and lending institutions won’t feel the need to ask for a personal guarantee for a loan

-Business credit is an asset which can help your small business for years to come.
-Learn more here and get started toward establishing small business credit.
+An equipment loan is a great way to fund equipment, but corporate credit is an asset which can help your small business fund itself in every way for years to come.
+Learn more here and get started toward establishing great corporate credit.

-Equipment loans are perfect for any business owner looking to purchase equipment.
-If that is you, then you can be a great position to take advantage of this type of funding.
+Equipment loans are the perfect financing solution for any business owner looking to purchase equipment.
+If that is you, then you can be in a great position to take advantage of this type of funding.